Dimon55319/AICar/README.md

 # AICar

-A little project to test wheel colliders an AI in a Unity 3D Car.
+A little project to learn about wheel colliders an AI in a Unity 3D Car.
+The goal is to resolve all the challenges.
+This project was tested with Unity 5.2.

 ## Instructions